We know that, together, we can end the death penalty everywhere.

 The weight of the death penalty is disproportionally carried by those with less advantaged socio-economic backgrounds or belonging to a racial, ethnic or religious minority.
 This includes having limited access to legal representation, for example, or being at greater disadvantage in their experience of the criminal justice system.

-The authorities in some countries, for example Iran and Sudan, use the death penalty to punish political opponents.
+The authorities in some countries, for example Iran and Sudan, use the death penalty to punish political opponents or quash dissent.

 What is Amnesty International doing to abolish the death penalty?